TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed Design: Sensors and Battery Pack.md

 All the battery cells or super capacitors that store the electrical energy to be used by the Tractive System

+EV.2.1.1 Each team must submit an Electrical System Form (ESF) with a clearly structured documentation of the entire vehicle electrical system (including control and Tractive System).
+Submission and approval of the ESF does not mean that the vehicle will automatically pass Electrical Technical Inspection with the described items / parts.

+EV.3.3.1 The maximum power measured by the Energy Meter must not exceed 80 kW

+EV.3.3.2 The maximum permitted voltage that may occur between any two points must not exceed 600 V DC

 EV.5.1.2 Each Accumulator Segment must contain:
 • Static voltage of 120 V DC maximum